August 1, 2021

-- You know what tags, triggers, variables and dataLayer are and how they work in Google Tag Manager.
+- You know what tags, triggers, variables, and dataLayer are and how they work in Google Tag Manager.

 P.S.
-This blog post is a part of more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking for more in-depth information about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.
+This blog post is a part of a more comprehensive guide – Google Tag Manager + Twitter, so if you’re looking for more in-depth information about how to upgrade your Twitter marketing with Google Tag Manager, give it a try.

 Get Twitter Pixel ID